4th of July Mattress Sales: The Best Mattress Deal of 2022

 Some of the top online mattress companies offer the following specials:

-Amerisleep sells models and 2 mattress types—memory foam and hybrids.
+Amerisleep sells models and 3 mattress types—memory foam, latex, and hybrids.
 Each line varies in firmness level, from soft to firm, to perfectly accommodate all sleeper types.

 Amerisleep includes a 100-night sleep trial and a 20-year warranty, one of the best in the mattress industry.
 The warranty covers sagging greater than 0.75 inches and any manufacturing defects.